 The price paid by the Russians for defeating Hitler on the principal and decisive front of the war was enormous.
 Every minute of the war the Russians lost nine lives, 587 lives every hour and 14,000 lives every day, with two out of every five persons killed during the war being Soviet citizens.
 Hundreds of Russian towns and cities were devastated.
 Well over 20 million Russians, half of them civilians, had died - many more than the combined total military casualties of Germany and the Western Allies together.
+36

-36 hile news of the atomic explosions on 6 and 9 August might have come as a nasty shock to the world at large, the wiping out of entire cities did not.
+While news of the atomic explosions on 6 and 9 August might have come as a nasty shock to the world at large, the wiping out of entire cities did not.
 Earlier events at Harmburg and Dresden had seen to that.
 Besides which, on August 2, hundreds of US Strategic Air Force long-range bombers based in the Pacific had set a new record for the heaviest bombing raid of World War II, when they showered 6,000 tonnes of phosphorus bombs on four Japanese cities including Kawasaki.
 That particular raid, in turn, had been the culmination of a long series of similar raids in the months preceding the nuclear holocaust, when American air attacks on Japanese cities had mounted in frequency and intensity, leaving. more than 15 million Japanese civilians homeless.
 Nearly nine million of them had either fled or were preparing to flee into the countryside, leaving behind the corpses of more than a quarter million civilian dead.
 In one attack on the night of 9 March, 180,000 civilians died in Tokyo - described triumphantly by Time magazine as "a dream come true".
 About 40 percent of Japan's urban area was by then either destroyed or seriously damaged.
-Two million houses lay reduced to ashes in 66 different towns and cities, equal to 250 square miles of urban area.1
+Two million houses lay reduced to ashes in 66 different towns and cities, equal to 250 square miles of urban area.1 than 70,000 civilians killed instantly at Hiroshima and another 40,000 at Nagasaki.
+An NBC radio broadcast on August 6, which provided the first officially approved news of the first atomic explosion earlier that day, described Hiroshima as an important Japanese Army base.
+"The world will note," Truman announced personally, " that the first atomic bomb was dropped on Hiroshima, a military base.
+That was because we wished in this first attack to avoid, insofar as possible, the killing of civilians ...
+The Japanese began the war from the air at Pearl Harbour, they have been repaid manyfold."
+He added that an invasion of Japan might have cost a million lives.
+US Secretary of State James Byrnes "corroborated" that the bombs had ended the war against Japan, and this had spared not only American lives but also those of "hundreds of thousands of American boys and millions more of Japanese people".
+3

-When news of atomic massacres in Japan reached the American public, early polls showed at least 80 percent of Americans approved of the atomic bombings while only one percent expressed any feeling of regret on the subject of more than 70,000 civilians killed instantly at Hiroshima and another
+When news of atomic massacres in Japan reached the American public, early polls showed at least 80 percent of Americans approved of the atomic bombings while only one percent expressed any feeling of regret on the subject of more